SlenderStone/MessageHandler.Documentation/devices/winiot/amqp.md

 		connection.Close();
 	}

-Once authenticated we can send messages to the inbound entity.
+Once authenticated you can send messages to the inbound entity.
 The content should be embedded in the body section.
 The example code below sends a byte array, but the content type can be anything (depending on what your handlers can de-serialize).

 The entity that we use to allow devices to ingest messages into the system are so called EventHubs.
 These entities can process up to a million events per second, but they do so in a partitioned way.
 If you want your messages to arrive in the same order as sent, then you must set the `partition-key` to the same value for all messages coming from this device.
 You can use the `EndpointId` or some other device identifier for this.